locate an office

 3. Supply and demand dynamics

 All commodities, at their core, are driven by supply and demand.
-The price of gold is affected by other drivers, as discussed above, but supply and demand is a key factor.
+The price of gold is affected by other drivers, as discussed above, but supply and demand are a key factor.
 Global mining of gold has been fairly stable for many years, and so the demand profile is particularly important and unique.
 This sets it apart from other commodities.
 There are several key sources of demand for gold, which can be categorized into three groups: industrial, investment and reserve management.

 • Jewelry fabrication.
 Jewelry demand accounts for around 50% of total annual gold consumption.
 As a beauty, permanence and status symbol, gold is highly coveted with demand particularly strong in Asia, especially from India and China.